Online Resources of Interest

 HRNK - Hunger and Human Rights (60 pgs., 2005)

 HRNK - An Examination of the North Korean Police State (188 pgs., 2012)

 SSI - Civil Military Trends: Military First Policy (69 pgs., 2006)

 The formal mapping process is over and the map has been published.
-Here are some specific item counts for different things of interest:
+For a detailed accounting of all the different places mapped, read "North Korea by the Numbers".

 History of #AccessDPRK